 Do Animals Use the Saguaro?

-Saguaro cacti are host to a great variety of animals.
+Saguaro cacti are host to a variety of animals.
 The gilded flicker and Gila woodpecker excavate nest cavities inside the saguaro's pulpy flesh.
 When a woodpecker abandons a cavity, elf owls, finches, and other birds move in.

 Large birds, like the red-tailed hawk, also use the saguaro for nesting and hunting platforms.
-Their stick nests are constructed among the arms of a large saguaro.
+They construct their stick nests among the arms of a saguaro.
 In turn, ravens and great horned owls may take over an abandoned hawk nest.

 Saguaro cacti also provide a valuable source of food for animals.
 In early summer saguaro flowers provide nectar and pollen for bats that in turn pollinate the flowers.
 In mid-summer, ripening fruit provides moisture and an energy-rich food for birds, bats, mammals, reptiles, and insects during a time of scarcity.

-In drier areas of the Sonoran Desert, park rats, jackrabbits, mule deer, and big horn sheep will also eat the young saguaro's flesh when other water sources are not available.
+In drier areas of the Sonoran Desert, pack rats, jackrabbits, mule deer, and big horn sheep will eat the young saguaro's flesh when other water sources are not available.

 Do Humans Use the Saguaro?

 Archeological evidence indicates that the Salado people used the saguaro in their daily lives.
 The strong, woody ribs were gathered and used in roof construction in both the Upper and Lower Cliff Dwellings.

 Additionally, saguaro ribs were used to collect saguaro fruits, which grow high up on the plant.
-Several ribs were tired together with a cross piece at the end.
+Several ribs were tied together with a cross piece at the end.
 These long poles were used to knock ripe fruit down from the top of the plant.
 It would then be gathered to eat.
 In the present day Tohono O'odam culture, the saguaro is a sacred plant, to be given utmost respect.
-The calendar is based on the cycles of the saguaro, and includes ceremonies involving the sago such as one that involves the making of wine from saguaro fruits.
+The calendar is based on the cycles of the saguaro, and includes ceremonies such as one that involves the making of wine from saguaro fruits.

 The Tohono O'odam continue to gather saguaro fruit just as their ancestors, the Ancient Sonoran Desert People, did.
 They use the sweet fruits to make the ceremonial wind as well as jelly and candies.
 They also use the high protein saguaro seeds as chicken feed.